ecmwf/ecflow/Doc/sphinx-examples/glossary.rst

       This is a generated :term:`variable`.
 The default value is %.
       This variable is used in :term:`variable substitution` during command invocation and default directive character during :term:`pre-processing`.
-      It can be overriden, but must be replaced by a single character.
+      It can be overridden, but must be replaced by a single character.

    ECF_NAME
       This is a generated :term:`variable`.
 It defines the path name of the task.